Two-state solution: Public opinion in Israel and Palestine

-The two-state solution enjoys majority support in Israeli polls although there has been some erosion to its prospects over time.
+The two-state solution enjoyed majority support in Israeli polls although there has been some erosion to its prospects over time.
 A 2014 Haaretz poll asking "Consider that in the framework of an agreement, most settlers are annexed to Israel, Jerusalem will be divided, refugees won't return to Israel and there will be a strict security arrangement, would you support this agreement?", only 35% of Israelis said yes.